C A S E S T U D Y

 THE PROBLEM & SOLUTION

-Now that we had a strong idea of who our user was, it was time to come up with a problem statement that would satisfy what was missing for our user’s flight experience, and pair it with a goal Delta wanted to meet.
+Now that we had a strong idea of who our user was, it was time to use our data to come up with a concise and defined problem and solution that would satisfy what was missing for our user’s flight experience, and pair it with a goal Delta wanted to meet.

-The solution?
+The solution in question?
 We believe that by integrating inflight entertainment and food services into the existing Delta app, both the user and Delta will experience satisfaction.

 We aimed to remove the pain point of having to download two separate apps, and thus combine what Delta wanted to offer in a simple, intuitive interface that was quickly accessible from the existing Fly Delta app.